 Please choose a reading/contract from any of the RCA literature and open the meeting for sharing.

-Would [secretary selects a member] read: Page 55 in the 4th edition.
+Would [leaders select a member] read: Page 55 in the basic text (4th edition)

 Anonymity and mutual respect of boundaries are essential to providing a healing experience to each of us.
 Most of us have had great difficulty establishing our boundaries, assertiveness, and personal space.
 We are sensitive to cross-talk.
 Our purpose is not to give advice or try to fix one another, but rather to create a safe environment where we can experience and share our pain, hope and joy.